HrbrIO/harbor-docs/docs/api.md

 ---
 ## Send Beacon messages

-The basis of all that is Harbor.
+The basis of all that is Hrbr.
 Send a boat load of messages.
 Why not?
 The first 5 million every month are free.
 So let's start sending.

 ### Beacon Message Parameters